Save 40% on JourneyForth books with promo code BOOKS40. Free shipping on all orders. Learn more

 This distance learning course reviews the writing process—planning, drafting, revising, and publishing.
 It includes a systematic review of grammatical and mechanical skills.
 Students create portfolios that include twelve distinct writing assignments, including analytical essay, in-class essay, folktale, letter to the editor, memoir, parallelism, interview, critical response to literature, analogy, narrative poem, hymn, and a research paper.
 Students participate in specific aspects of publishing, including mailing a letter to the editor, submitting a poem for publication, and interviewing an important person in their lives.

 Dr. Lesa Seibert teaches this course.

-Lesson Content: five 30-minute lessons a week; 79 lessons per year
+Recommended Viewing Schedule: five 30-minute lessons a week; 79 lessons per year

 >> Click the Resources tab to learn more about the instructors for this course.

 Note: Sample course videos require QuickTime to view.

 Printed Teacher’s Editions are not included with this kit.
 A complete copy of the Teacher’s Edition (formerly TE on CD) and the Teacher’s Toolkit CD as well as files for printing materials from the Teacher Support Materials CD are available by logging into your account.
 If you desire a printed Teacher Edition, please contact Customer Service for special pricing.

 All DVD and Hard Drive Distance Learning kits now include a Parent Guide as well as a Student Worksheets Packet which have all of the teacher support materials and answer keys needed for the subject(s).